 This page offers an advanced view of details about your Z-Wave network and Z-Wave devices.
 It may be useful for troubleshooting; however, most users will not routinely need to use this page.
 For example, to add a Z-Wave device to your hub, use the Add Device page.

 This document describes the Z-Wave Details page on hub models C-7 and newer.
-Models C-5 and older offer fewer options (e.g., no region selection) and a different device table with less information and no actions.
+Models C-5 and older offer fewer options (e.g., no region selection) and a different device table with less information and no actions, although it can still be useful for setting basic information about all Z-Wave devices on your hub.

 The features available on this page are described below: